ogurcan/blockchain/ethereum/doc/Receiving Ethers Using a Contract.md

 ## Introduction

-In this example, we will create, deploy and use a simple contract to show how contracts process transaction.
+In this example, we will create, deploy and use a simple contract to show how contracts process transactions.

 ## Contract: ReceiveEther